hkpeaks/peaks-consolidation/README.md

 In 2022, after doing a WebNameSQL-Go prototype, he took a long rest from coding stubs to learn bioinformatics and machine learning (TensorFlow and Pytorch).

 In 2023, He is working on the cross platform Peaks DataFrame Project which is empowered by gRPC to supports different programming languages such as Rust, Golang, Node.js, DotNet and Python.

+Peaks DataFrame which is expected to be the final research and development in dataframe software as its algorithms and data structures have been proven successful.
+It will be designing as a next-generation accounting software that specializes in management accounting and consolidation.
+Peaks DataFrame will also cover some special topics in machine learning and bioinformatics.
+So, it is obviously not to replace Polars, Pandas and Pytorch but rather complement them.

 ## Peaks Roadmap